wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

     5. Click **Save**.

-6. Now let’s extract the total case count from the response and store it in a variable.
+5. Now let’s extract the total case count from the response and store it in a variable.
 Follow this procedure:

     1. Click the last **+** icon in the low-code diagram.

-    2. Under **Statements**, select **Variable** and enter details as follows:
+    2. Click **Variable** and enter details as follows:

        | **Field**         | **Value**                     |
        |-------------------|-------------------------------|